Driving Mum

 Driving Mum (Á Ferð með Mömmu) is a 2022 comedy drama film written and directed by Hilmar Oddsson that stars Þröstur Leó Gunnarsson, Kristbjörg Kjeld, and Hera Hilmar.
 Driving Mum is shot in black-and-white.

 Plot summary

-Set in 1980, after the sudden passing of his mother (Kristbjörg Kjeld), Jón (Þröstur Leó Gunnarsson) takes his mother's corpse and the family dog, Bresnef, on one last trip to Eyrarbakki to bury her, as her instructions.
+Set in 1980, after the sudden passing of his mother (Kristbjörg Kjeld), Jón (Þröstur Leó Gunnarsson) takes his mother's corpse, a 35 mm camera, and the family dog, Bresnef, on one last trip to Eyrarbakki to bury her, as her instructions.
+Jón also never recovered from his girlfriend running away many years before.
+Along the trip, he tries to find his ex, and learns what happened to her.
+Enraged, he sets fire to the car (his mother did not want to be cremated).
+For that, he goes to prison.